maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 ### Content

-Use bullet points to list out sites you copied text from and cross reference where those show up on your site
+Use bullet points to list out sites you copied text from and cross-reference where those show up on your site

 ### Media

 Make a list of sites you used images from.
 If you used several sites try to match up each image to the correct site.
-This includes icons.
+This includes attribution for icons if they came from font awesome or other sites, give them credit.

 ### Acknowledgments

-This is the section where you refer to code examples, mentors, blogs that helped you accomplish your end project.
+This is the section where you refer to code examples, mentors, blogs, stack overflow answers and videos that helped you accomplish your end project.
 Even if it's an idea that you updated you should note the site and why it was important to your completed project.

+If you used a CodeInstitute Example project as a starting point.
+Make note of that here.